githedgehog/docs/docs/install-upgrade/overview.md

 * A machine with access to the Internet to use Fabricator and build installer
 * An 8 GB USB flash drive, if you are not using virtual media
-* Have a machine to function as the Fabric Control Node.[System Requirements](./requirements.md)) as well as IPMI access to it to install the OS.
+* Have a machine to function as the Fabric Control Node.
+[System Requirements](./requirements.md) as well as IPMI access to it to install the OS.
 * Have a management switch with at least 1 10GbE port
 * Have enough [Supported Switches](./supported-devices.md) for your Fabric